 Software shared for CE purposes needs to be available with adequate time for study.
 Software of CEs should be available early, to enable close study by cross-checkers (not just provided shortly before the document upload deadline).

-The general agreed common conditions for single-layer coding efficiency experiments are as described in the output document JCTVC-AF1100.
+The general agreed common conditions for single-layer coding efficiency experiments are as described in the prior output document JCTVC-AF1100.

 The general timeline agreed for CEs was expected to be as follows: 3 weeks to obtain the software to be used as the basis of experimental feature integration, 1 more week to finalize the description and participation, 2 more weeks to finalize the software.